MicrosoftDocs/fabric-docs/docs/cicd/variable-library/variable-types.md

   - *Z* indicates that the time is in Coordinated Universal Time (UTC) For example, 2024-10-14T04:53:54Z.
 - Double: A number with decimal points.
-- Integer: A whole number that can be positive, negative, or zero
+- Integer: A whole number that can be positive, negative, or zero.